wp-plugins/wp-live-chat-support/readme.txt

 * No "Powered by" links on the live chat window
 * No monthly live chat subscriptions needed
 * Desktop Notifications when receiving new Live Chats
+* View any live chats you may have missed
+* A comprehensive list of live chat options

 = Pro Version Features =